Greybarn solar energy farm

 We’ve been evaluating land to the south of Tye Lane, near Bramford, Mid Suffolk for development of a new solar energy farm.

-This site has been carefully chosen for its potential to deliver solar-powered electricity to the grid based on, among other factors, agricultural land grade and visual impact.
+This site has been carefully chosen for its potential to deliver solar-powered electricity to the grid, helping meet regional and national renewable energy targets.

-With a solar project of 41.5MWp proposed (and 55MW battery), the 51 hectare site would generate over 42 gigawatt hours of electricity per year.
-This could power over 14,500 homes.
+With a solar project of 41.5MWp proposed (and 55MW battery), the 49.5 hectare site would generate over 42 gigawatt hours of electricity each year.
+This could power nearly 12,000 homes.

 The project, known as Greybarn, is in the early stages and we plan to share more details with you in the coming weeks.
 Below are some outline details, including a location map that shows the approximate field boundaries for the solar energy farm.